Russia to stage massive nuclear drills amid Ukraine standoff

 The strategic forces of both Russia and the United States include a nuclear triad of land-based intercontinental ballistic missiles, submarine-based ICBMs and nuclear-capable bombers.

-The exercise of Russia’s nuclear forces follows a series of sweeping drills that the Russian military held near Ukraine and in Belarus, an ally of Moscow that neighbors Ukraine to the north.
+The exercise of Russia’s nuclear forces follows a series of sweeping drills that the Russian military held near Ukraine and in Belarus.

-The Russian military said it started pulling troops back to their permanent bases after the drill.
+The Russian military said it started pulling some of troops massed near Ukraine back to their permanent bases after the drills.
 The U.S. and its allies questioned the claim and said that Moscow has actually moved thousands of new troops closer to Ukraine.

 Moscow argued that the pullback takes time and rejected Western criticism, saying that it would deploy troops wherever it’s necessary to ensure national security.